yuanchenyang/personal-website/diffusion.md

 ---
 layout: page
-title: Diffusion models from scratch, using a new theoretical perspective
+title: Diffusion models from scratch, from a new theoretical perspective
 titlebar: "Diffusion models from scratch"
 ---